greenheartgames/greenworks/readme.md

 ##Download

-Prebuild binaries of greenworks for Windows, Mac OSX and Linux  can be found on the [release](https://github.com/greenheartgames/greenworks/releases) page.
+Prebuild binaries of greenworks for node-webkit can be found on the [release](https://github.com/greenheartgames/greenworks/releases) page.

 ##APIs